 Intentionally choose a time when you know you can upload your photos and follow through.
 Maybe this is daily, weekly, or monthly (I don’t recommend going longer than monthly).
 Upload photos from your phone or camera onto your computer, organize them by some sort of system (I tend to do months–folders marked January, February, etc.), and then pop them into your book.
 I tend to upload and put them in the photo book about once a week.
 You could also upload photos weekly, and then arrange them in the photo book each month.
 Whatever works well for you; make sure you have this in your calendar/planner to accomplish regularly.

 I divide my book by month with a full-page spread diving each month.
-Within the month I’ll do spreads of specific events or holidays; sometimes these will be one or two pages, and sometimes five or more (our trip to Lebanon took up a ton of pages!).
+Within the month I’ll do spreads of specific events or holidays; sometimes these will be one or two pages, and sometimes five or more (our trip to Lebanon took up a ton of pages!
+You could always do a book just for travel, too!).
 I also have pages that fit 9-12 smaller pictures, and I fill these up with little random daily moments I want to remember, but ones that don’t need a whole spread.
 Okay, sometimes my daughter is so cute she gets a whole spread for one little moment–one I know I will want to remember.

 - Decide whether to journal or not to journal.
 Do you like writing?
 Do you have a bad memory and need notes to remember what was happening?
 Most systems include photo/text combination spreads, so you can add journaling in your book.
 You could also order your photo books without text, but leave blank space to write in your journaling (handwriting can be especially sweet memories).
 Or maybe you like the clean look of no words and want to let the pictures tell the stories.